 Insurance companies vary in their replacement policies.
 Ask your particular company how they handle losses.

 Replacement Insurance is the most common.
 Your insurance company will replace an item, or pay you no more than their actual cost to obtain it, regardless of the value stated on the appraisal document.
 You want to have current, realistic values, that reflect what is actually happening in the market.
 If the value is unrealistically inflated, you will be paying higher premiums for coverage that you will never recover.

 Agreed Value Insurance is the alternative to Replacement Insurance.
 It is important to note that not all companies offer, and not all customers qualify, for this type of coverage.
 With Agreed Value Insurance, the insurance company does not find a replacement, but rather pays you the face amount on the policy.
 This type of policy often is inflated annually by the insurance company automatically based on the CPI, which will inflate the premium you pay as well.
 Keeping tabs on your item’s current actual value is important with this type of coverage also.

 Knowing the type of coverage you have before you experience a loss will prevent a great deal of heartache and headache if you should experience the loss of your precious items.

-This is commonly called a Fair Market Value Appraisal and is less straight forward than an Insurance Appraisal.
+This is commonly called a Fair Market Value Appraisal and is less straightforward than an Insurance Appraisal.
 This type of value is often less than an Insurance Replacement appraisal.
-These appraisals are structured to be in compliance with the legal definition of Fair Market Value and is a requirement by courts and the Internal Revenue Service for valuation issues.
+These appraisals are structured to be in compliance with the legal definition of Fair Market Value and are a requirement by courts and the Internal Revenue Service for valuation issues.
 This value is often appropriate for other legal or tax purposes such as dissolution settlement, divorces, charitable contributions, and even for some criminal proceedings.